-Follow the lifesaving journey - from a blood center's engagement in their community to the tranfusion of a donation
+Follow the lifesaving journey - from a blood center's engagement in their community to the transfusion of a donation

 • Blood centers continuously work with community partners and individual donors to increase awareness about the need for blood, host blood drives, and, ensure a diverse donor base to guarantee the need for various blood types and blood products is being met.